JuanEcheagaray75/Data-Science-and-Math-Notes/Semestre 4/Data Science Analysis/Metrics.md

 Using $p$ observations as the _validation set_ (hold out set), the rest of the observations are used to train the model.
 This is then repeated in all possible ways to cut the original dataset on a validation set of $p$ observations and $N-p$ observations for the training set.

-#### leave One-out
+#### Leave One-out

-Variant of Leave P-out, the process is the same but $p=1$$.
+Variant of Leave P-out, the process is the same but $p=1$.
 It's easy to see that this is even more computationally expensive, since the validation process will be repeated $N$ times.

 #### Repeated random sub-sampling